 This award is conferred to an Airdrie Citizen who has made outstanding contribution as a volunteer and demonstrates a passion for helping others become resilient and contributing members of the community.

 Marie Lauer has been an active volunteer in Airdrie for over 20 years, and many of this community’s organizations and programs would not be where they are today without her involvement.
-Some of the organizations she has supported include the Airdrie Angel Program, Airdrie Chamber of Commerce, Airdrie Festival of Lights, Airdrie Food Bank, Airdrie Stay & Play, Airdrie Summer Games, Bethany Care Centre, Community Links, Coopers Carnival, Lioness, and the Prairie Winds Health Advisory Council.
+Some of the organizations she has supported include the Airdrie Angel Program, Airdrie Chamber of Commerce, Airdrie Festival of Lights, Airdrie Food Bank, Airdrie Stay & Play, Airdrie Summer Games, Bethany Care Centre, Community Links, Coopers Carnival, Lioness, and the Prairie Mountain Health Advisory Committee.

 It is amazing how diverse Marie’s volunteer efforts are.
 It is not her quantity of volunteer hours that makes her a standout volunteer; it is her dedication, positive attitude, attention to detail, sense of humour, inspiration to others, and willingness to aid in every endeavour that she believes in.
 She is a great ambassador for Airdrie who connects with people and cares about the community.